Leody Taveras Player Props: Rangers vs. Pirates

 Leody Taveras At The Plate

-- Taveras is batting .305 with eight doubles, a triple, a home run and 11 walks.
+- Taveras has eight doubles, a triple, a home run and 11 walks while batting .303.

+- Taveras enters this game on a four-game hitting streak.
+During his last games, he's hitting .333.

-- In 29.4% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 11.8% and driven in three or more of his team's runs in two contests.
+- In 28.6% of his games this year, Taveras has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.